 Most manufacturers offer bumper-to-bumper warranties for three years or 36,000 miles, though this may vary.
 Powertrain warranties also vary but are typically good for five years or 60,000 miles.
 Hyundai and Kia notably offer 10 years or 100,000 miles on their powertrains, which is the best in the business.
 Other automakers like Toyota, Honda, and Ford offer 5 years or 60,000 miles, whichever occurs first.

 Extended warranties kick in once the factory warranty expires.
 They also make distinctions between bumper-to-bumper and powertrain coverage, but they may not be as comprehensive as the factory warranty.
-The provider should be a list of inclusionary and exclusionary items that spells out what is and isn't covered by these warranties.
+The provider should offer a list of inclusionary and exclusionary items that spells out what is and isn't covered by these warranties.
 Consider it a must-read before buying any warranty.

 Again, we can't stress enough the importance of reading the fine print that comes accompanies any extended warranty, so you can know exactly what constitutes a covered repair should your car break down.

 When you're purchasing a new or used vehicle from the dealership, the salesman will likely offer you an extended warranty.
 If you choose to buy it, the price of the service contract will be bundled into the financed amount of your auto loan.
 You can also make a larger down payment or opt to pay annually.
 This is convenient, but it will also cost you: a larger amount will need to be financed, which in turn results in paying more interest over the life of the loan.

 As for a dollar value, expect to shell out between $1,000 and $3,000 for an extended warranty plan.
 The exact pricing depends on factors including the level of coverage and the amount of your deductible, as well as the age, make, and model of your car.

 Popular third-party warranty companies include Carchex, CarShield, and Endurance.
 AAA also offers a limited extended warranty that goes beyond their usual roadside assistance services like tire changes, towing services, and battery jumps.
 The national used-car dealer Carmax offers a generous extended warranty covering the cars they sell.
 (Check out our guide that details the CarMax extended warranty.)